-LICENSOR hereby grants to the LICENSES an exclusive idense to use the Licensed Product and procedures related to the liggaged product.
+LICENSOR hereby grants to the LICENSEE an exclusive license to use the Licensed Product and procedures related to the licensed product.

-2.1 LICENSEE shall have the right to use the Licensed Product as required.

-3. LICENCE FEE & COMPOUNDING FEE
+- 2.1 LICENSEE shall have the right to use the Licensed Product as required. - 3.
+LICENCE FEE & COMPOUNDING FEE - 9.3.
+The License Fee payable under this Agreement shell be cont to LICENSOR.

-9.3 The Licehold Fee psychole under this Agreement shall be sent to LICENSOR.
-LICENSEE shall pay to LICENSOR a partime License Fee of 7.5% of the total restricted common starss in the U.S. Company (See Attachment A).
+ITCENSEE shall pay to LICENSOR a anothing License Fee of 7.5% of the total restricted common shares in the U.S. Company (See Attachment A).

-- 3.2 LICENSEE shall pay to LICENSOR or its affiliate assigned by LICENSOR a \$600 compounding fee for each prescription request for the LICENSED product. - 4.
-TERM & TERMINATION - 4.1 This Agreement shall remain in force for so long as LICENSEE continues to use the Licensed Product.
+2.2 LICENSEE shall pay to LICENSOR or its will little assigned by LICENSOR a \$600 compounding fee for each prescription request for the LICENSED product.

+4. TERM & TERMINATION

+4.1 This Agreement shall remain in force for so long as LICENSEE continues to use the Licensed Product.

-Since the Ucense: has been surphased their will be no termination of the licensed products from LICENSOR.
+Since the Uterner has been surphased their will be no termination of the licensed products from LECENSOR.